 Very valuable in its own right, Clausen’s Cove proved to be more valuable than anticipated when it became the centerpiece of a large conservation partnership two years after its protection.

 The Conservancy recently partnered with the Iowa Department of Natural Resources, Ducks Unlimited, Cerro Gordo County Conservation Board, Vermeer Charitable Foundation and Kossuth County Pheasants Forever to successfully apply for a $1 million North American Wetlands Conservation Act (NAWCA) grant from the U.S. Fish & Wildlife Service.
 To receive the $1 million grant for conservation in northwest Iowa’s prairie pothole region, partners needed to provide $2 million in matching funds.
 The value of Clausen’s Cove, located in the easternmost portion of the prairie pothole region, provided more than $1.6 million of the $2 million needed.

 Why You Should Visit

 Although there are no trails (at Mr. Clausen’s request) the preserve offers a tremendous vista of Clear Lake and is a great place to anchor a boat, go for a swim or simply enjoy its unspoiled beauty.

-Clausen’s Cove is located in Cerro Gordo County, along the shore of Clear Lake, Iowa’s third largest natural lake.
-The nearest town is Ventura, IA.
+Clausen’s Cove is located along the shore of Clear Lake, Iowa’s third largest natural lake.
+The nearest town is Ventura, Iowa.

 The cove is considered a Northern Tall grass Prairie.
 Along the lake there are dunes and a sedge meadow.
 A significant portion of the parcel is still in agricultural production and will remain so for the near future.